jbrosemer/Robot-Arm/README.md

 # , in between each 'vector'
 # {} holds the bounds of each 'vector'

 # The python code essentially writes dotted letters of your choice.
-If you do not want dotted letters and just want straight lines remove the
-# if round(x * 100) % 25 == 0:

-# blocks in the code and replace with t.pendown()
+If you do not want dotted letters and just want straight lines remove the if round(x * 100) % 25 == 0: blocks in the noletterdisplay code and replace with t.pendown()

 # All of mainpy is commented for understanding.
 Noletterdisplay is the same file but ironically can display letters.
 Main.py can run the file without displaying anything and runs the motors.

+# This file assumes you are using an adafruit PCA68 whatever servokit driver.